tab-yair/game/src/README.md

-# Ass5 Game Project
+# Ass5 Game Project - Arkanoid

-This repository contains the source code for a Java-based game project.
+This repository contains the source code for a Java-based Arkanoid-style game project.
+The game features a player-controlled paddle, bouncing balls, and breakable blocks.
 It demonstrates object-oriented design, event handling, and basic game programming concepts.

 ---

 ## Project Overview

-The project is a simple Java game that includes balls, blocks, and a paddle controlled by the player.
+The project is an **Arkanoid**, where the player controls a paddle to bounce balls and break all the blocks on the screen.
 It demonstrates the use of object-oriented programming principles, event listeners, and game loops.

 ### Key Features

+* Player-controlled paddle movement.
-* Ball and paddle movement with collision detection.
+* Balls that bounce and interact with blocks and the paddle.
-* Score tracking and block removal.
+* Block removal and score tracking.
 * Event-driven architecture using listeners.
 * Organized structure with clear separation of responsibilities.